ozybrennan/trello/README.md

 # trello

 A clone of the app Trello.
-This is the first time I got to use JQuery UI, and I appreciated how pretty and easy-to-use Sortable was.
+This is the first time I ever used JQuery UI, and I appreciated how pretty and easy-to-use Sortable was.